01101010110/Pumpkin-Pete-Quests/Quests.md

 🌑 Step away from the glow.
 <br><br>
 **Outcomes**:<br>
-You receive 10 Pumpkin 🎃. (🧩 Decode the crop symbol.)
+You receive 10 Pumpkin 🎃. (🧩 Decode the crop symbol.)<br>
+You walk away, curious but cautious.
+You receive 50 Coins 🪙. (🌑 Step away from the glow.)
 <br><br>
 **Screenshots**:<br>
 <img